pushkardps/Predictive_Analytics_For_Business/README.md

 - Proj 1.1: [Predicting Diamond Prices](https://github.com/pushkardps/Predictive_Analytics_For_Business/blob/master/P1/P1%20-%20Diamond%20prices/P1_diamond_prices.pdf)

 A home-goods manufacturer wants to predict expected profits from a catalog launch.
-Ihe goal is to identify the required framework to work through the problem and build a linear regression model to provide results and a recommendation.
+The goal is to identify the required framework to work through the problem and build a linear regression model to provide results and a recommendation.